dragonswap-app/assets/README.md

 This repository contains the assets for the Dragon Swap tokens list.
 The assets include the list itself, as well as the token logos.

+# Token Listing Policy
+The following criteria will be reviewed before a token is accepted for listing on DragonSwap:

+- **Contract Verification**: Token contract must be verified on SeiTrace.
+- **Liquidity**: The token must maintain a minimum liquidity of $10,000 for 7 days post TGE.
+- **Social Media Presence**: The token must have an active presence on platforms like X (formerly Twitter), Medium, Telegram, or Discord.
+- **Detailed Token Information**: The token must provide a document with detailed project information, including tokenomics.
+- **Holders**: The token must have a minimum of 500 holders.

+Please note that meeting these requirements does not guarantee approval, as DragonSwap reserves the right to reject any projects deemed spam, fraudulent, or offensive.

 ## Contributing

 1. Fork it (<https://github.com/dragonswap-app/assets/fork>)